The Node stack

 The INSTANCES column aggregates per-instance state (starting, running) for the node, independently of its stage.
 To see individual instance IDs, use peppy node info.

-Section titled “Inspecting a node with peppy node info”When you need more than the one-line view from stack list, peppy node info dumps the node’s stage, its currently-tracked instances with their individual states, and the paths to its add log and per-instance run logs.
-It takes a <node_name>:<node_tag> reference to a node that has already been added to the stack — it doesn’t touch the filesystem or any git/http source, so run peppy node add first if the node isn’t in the stack yet:
+Section titled “Inspecting a node with peppy node info”When you need more than the one-line view from stack list, peppy node info dumps the node’s stage, its currently-tracked instances with their individual states and last-known health, and the paths to its add log and per-instance run logs.
+It takes a <node_name>:<node_tag> reference to a node that has already been added to the stack; it doesn’t touch the filesystem or any git/http source, so run peppy node add first if the node isn’t in the stack yet:

 Node Information==================================================

-Name: hello_worldTag: 0.1.0Language: PythonBuild cmd: uv syncRun cmd: uv run hello_world
+Name: hello_worldTag: v1Language: PythonBuild cmd: uv syncRun cmd: uv run hello_world

 Exposed Interfaces--------------------------------------------------Emitted Topics: - message_stream (qos: SensorData)